Hardware And Software For Disabled Persons

-The Pace library has two Optelec Compact 7 HD magnifiers available for checkout at the Circulation Desk.
-This device is ideal for enlarging any type of material anywhere in the library (it's portable so you can take it to where the materials you're trying to view is located).
+The Pace library has two Optelec Compact 7 HD magnifiers available at the Circulation Desk for checkout.
+This device is ideal for enlarging any type of material anywhere in the library (it's portable, so you can take it to where the materials you're trying to view are located).

 The library has purchased a SciPlus-2200 Scientific Calculator to assist patrons with low vision.
 It can perform scientific, statistical, and trigonometric calculations and fractions.
 This calculator can be checked out from the Circulation Desk at the Pace library.

 Users who are registered with the UWF Student Accessibility Resources office may request ADA-compliant text materials.